salvadornm/forensicFoam/docs/index.md

 ### Visualization
 [Paraview](https://www.paraview.org), this will be installed by default if OpenFOAM is downloaded and installed.
 Is the option used in most OpenfFOAM tutorials.
-It can be invokes by typing ```paraFoam``` in the command line inside the directory to see the results.
+It can be invoked by typing ```paraFoam``` in the command line inside the directory to see the results.

 [VisIt](https://visit-dav.github.io/visit-website/) To see the results, open the **system/controlDict** file in the folder to see.
-The number of options in Visit is less than Paraview (for example only scalars are opened) but often is enough.
+The number of options in Visit is less than Paraview (for example only scalars are opened) but is often simpler.

-## Documentation Editing
+### Documentation Editing

 For help editing the documentation visit [mkdocs.org](https://www.mkdocs.org).
 To generate the docs locally `mkdocs serve` and point the browser to [127.0.0.1.8000](http://127.0.0.1:8000)